GLOSSARY OF TERMS

 fills the apparent emptiness of the universe.
 Invented by René Descartes,

-Isaac Newton, and reinvented by many others, including James Clerk Maxwell
+and by Isaac Newton; reinvented by many others, including James Clerk Maxwell

 who used it for his electromagnetic theory; but was discredited and